integr8ly/middleware-load-testing/sops/3scale-scaling.md

-# 3scale scaling on Openshift 3.11, Integreatly 1.4.x
+# 3Scale Scaling Guide
-This guide states the known limits of 3scale capacity on Openshift along with scaling options for 3scale Components.
+The purpose of this guide is to outline the existing scaling capabilities of 3Scale, including scaling options for high availability and performance driven implementations along with some known limitations within the product.

-**Note :** Pod anti-affinity rule is in place across a number of 3scale components.
+**Note :** Pod [anti-affinity](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity) rule is in place across a number of 3scale components.
 This may result in limited scaling options.

-## 3scale Scaling Components
+## Component Scaling Options
 **Note :** Components are ordered in priority of known bottle necks.